 Do you think this video was helpful to you?
 Or would you happen to have suggestions for our next video tutorial?
 Please feel free to add your feedback here.

 A widget is a banner your readers can click to find and book activities on GetYourGuide.
 You get a commission for every activity your readers experience.

 Widgets can be omnipresent on your website — if your sidebar is static (it’s on every page of your site) then widgets will always be visible.
 This makes navigation easier for your readers and means there’s always an opportunity to click.
-As our partner, you can use our widgets as another integration point of our tours to your website, as they allow you to display content in a more visual way.
+As our partner, you can use our widgets as another integration point of our tours to your website, as they allow you to display content more visually.

 What are the benefits of widgets?

-If you’d like to give your readers a preview of everything a city has to offer, city widgets are the way to go.
+City widget If you’d like to give your readers a preview of everything a city offers, city widgets are the way to go.
 Each widget has an eye-catching photo and teaser content provided by GetYourGuide.
-It’s a good solution for a broader integration, where you want to give the readers the opportunity to explore more of a location without suggesting specific tours.
+It’s a good solution for a broader integration, where you want to allow the readers to explore more of a location without suggesting specific tours.

-How to create an activity or city widget
+How to create an activity, city widget, or availability widget.

-- With an activity widget, you can highlight specific activities relevant to your content.
+You can highlight specific activities relevant to your content with an activity widget.

 Adding a widget to your site

-Know more about how you can optimize your integrations by checking out our best practices page here.
+Know more about you can optimize your integrations by checking out our best practices page here.